cncf/kubernetes-community-days/content/organizing.md

 * Agree to use [SM Apply](https://apply.surveymonkey.com/) for the CFP*
 * Confirm that one of the organizer's employers will agree to serve as a fiscal sponsor*
 * Share CNCF Slack usernames for all organizers to be added to #KCD-organizers channel*
-* Create Twitter handle for specific KCD event (like @KCD-BouvetIsland) except for countries like China and Korea where Twitter is not used*
+* Create Twitter handle for specific KCD event (like @KCD-BouvetIsland) except for countries like China and Korea where Twitter is not used**
-* Agree that virtual events are limited to one track and max 500 attendees

 Once your team meets these criteria, you can create a GitHub [issue](https://github.com/cncf/kubernetes-community-days/issues/) to notify CNCF that you wish to be officially recognized.
 Your organizing team will be invited to the [#kcd-organizers](https://cloud-native.slack.com/messages/GN6R2PV1A) private Slack channel where you can connect with other Kubernetes Community Days organizers around the world.
 At this time, the Core Organizers will also grant you access to our preferred tools and create email aliases (for general organizers and sponsorships).
 You can then begin creating your website and event platform.
 Copy the page structure of the [Bouvet Island](/events/2019-bouvet-island) sample event as a guide.
 Here’s [instructions](/organizing-creating-website).

 *  For the launch of KCD, we are standardizing on familiar tools to enable CNCF support and KCD Organizers to support each other.
 We understand the challenge of using new services and the specific privacy policies of the selected software.

-Where our standard tools are blocked, CNCF will work with KCD organizers to determine alternatives.
+** Where our standard tools are blocked, CNCF will work with KCD organizers to determine alternatives.

 ** For the launch, we want to ensure that each KCD is successful.
 Part of ensuring the success of the event is to have the first 3 sponsors committed.
 We acknowledge requiring KCD Organizers to have 3 sponsors committed prior to the approval of your event can be challenging.